-Welcome to the University of Pennsylvania Anesthesiology and Critical Care residency program!
+Welcome to the University of Pennsylvania Anesthesiology and Critical Care Residency Program!
 Our program continues to be one of the most innovative and respected anesthesia training programs in the country.
 We have a long history of academic and clinical excellence, and a global alumni network.
 At Penn you will have the opportunity to train with world renowned faculty in addition to caring for patients with complex surgical pathologies, which gives us a unique and powerful training experience.

-This link is a description of a day-in-the-life of a resident.
+Learn more about the day-in-the-life of a resident.
 Thank you for your interest in our program.
 We hope to have the chance to meet you on your interview trail.